 This foolproof Vodka All Butter Pie Crust is flakey and buttery!
 It is the solution to all your pie crust woes!

-“A little vodka for the pie crust, a little for me…” As a matter of fact, any excuse these days, amiright?
+“A little vodka for the pie crust, a little for me…” Any excuse these days, amiright?

 While the vodka doesn’t really add a flavor to the dough, it has two jobs!
 The first is to hinder gluten development and the second is to add moisture that will evaporate in the oven!